vuejs/pinia/.github/CONTRIBUTING.md

 ### Bug reports

 Always try to provide as much information as possible.
-If you are reporting a bug, try to provide a repro on jsfiddle.net (or anything else) or a stacktrace at the very least.
+If you are reporting a bug, try to provide a repro on [this playground](https://play.pinia.vuejs.org) (or anything else) or a stacktrace at the very least.
 This will help us check the problem quicker.

 ### Feature requests